 London and UK public health authorities continue to implement a timely and appropriate response to this circulating VDPV2 (cVDPV2), in order to rapidly interrupt its circulation, including by: continuing to intensify surveillance efforts (including for potential cases of paralysis), identifying population sub-groups/areas with potential immunity gaps, offering an additional dose of inactivated polio vaccine (IPV) to all children (aged 1-9 years of age) across London, and proactively reaching out to communities with known immunity gaps to strengthen vaccination coverage.

 Polio this week in United Kingdom

 - No circulating vaccine-derived poliovirus type 2 (cVDPV2) positive environmental samples were reported this week.
-Two positive samples were reported in August following the isolation of vaccine-derived poliovirus type 2 (VDPV2) from environmental samples in London, UK.
+Two positive samples were reported in May and one in August following the isolation of vaccine-derived poliovirus type 2 (VDPV2) from environmental samples in London, UK.

-- No cases of paralysis associated with this strain have been detected – virus has been isolated only from environmental (sewage) samples, however.
+- No cases of paralysis associated with this strain have been detected – virus has been isolated only from environmental (sewage) samples.

 International Health Regulations